ramyardaneshgar/Networking/README.md

 * **Practical TCP/IP Knowledge:** This exercise demonstrated TCP session establishment without automation.
 I had full visibility into what was sent, received, and how protocols behave.

-* **Testing Without Tools:** Knowing how to simulate application behavior without relying on tools (e.g., curl, Postman, browsers) is critical for protocol debugging, penetration testing, and troubleshooting misconfigured services.
+* **Testing Without Tools:** Knowing how to simulate application behavior without relying on tools (curl, Postman, browsers) is critical for protocol debugging, penetration testing, and troubleshooting misconfigured services.

-* **Precision in Syntax Matters:** A single missing line break or header can cause the server to ignore the request entirely—highlighting the importance of strict protocol compliance.
+* **Precision in Syntax Matters:** A single missing line break or header can cause the server to ignore the request entirely highlighting the importance of strict protocol compliance.